open-toolchain/landing-zone/README.md

-vsi                         | A list describing VSI workloads to create security_groups             | Security groups for VPC virtual_private_endpoints   | Object describing VPE to be created service_endpoints           | Service endpoints.
-Can be `public`, `private`, or `public-and-private` create_activity_tracker     | Create activity tracker.
-Only one instance of activity tracker can be provisioned per region in each account. sysdig                      | Object describing sysdig deployment.
-If use data is false and name is not used, a name will be automatically generated.
-A plan is only required on creation of an instance.
-If no resource group ID is provided, resource will use the id of `var.resource_group` instead. logdna                      | Object describing logdna deployment.
-If use data is false and name is not used, a name will be automatically generated.
-A plan is only required on creation of an instance.
-If no resource group ID is provided, resource will use the id of `var.resource_group` instead. use_atracker                | Use atracker and route atracker                    | atracker variables resource_groups             | A list of existing resource groups to reference and new groups to create
+vsi                         | A list describing VSI workloads to create security_groups             | Security groups for VPC virtual_private_endpoints   | Object describing VPE to be created use_atracker                | Use atracker and route atracker                    | atracker variables resource_groups             | A list of existing resource groups to reference and new groups to create